nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Installation and Quick Start

 1. **Check your Java version**: Ensure you have [Java `17`](https://www.oracle.com/sg/java/technologies/downloads/) or above installed in your Computer.
-To check, open a command terminal (like Command Prompt) and type: `java -version`.
+To check, open a command terminal (like Command Prompt) and type: `java -version`.<br>
+   Ensure that the version returned is 17 or above, or install it if you have not done so.

 2. **Download GamerBook Pro Max**: Download the latest `gamerbook.jar` file from [here](https://github.com/AY2425S1-CS2103T-T12-4/tp/releases).